philrowan-mtb/azure-docs/articles/search/search-lucene-query-architecture.md

 ### Testing analyzer behaviors

 The behavior of an analyzer can be tested using the [Analyze API](https://docs.microsoft.com/rest/api/searchservice/test-analyzer).
-Provide the text you want to analyze to see what terms given analyzer will generate.
+Provide the text you want to analyze to see what terms a given analyzer will generate.
 For example, to see how the standard analyzer would process the text "air-condition", you can issue the following request:

 ~~~~
 {